simonettoa/my-drawer-ng/README.md

 ***
-SOLUTION FOUND:
+SOLUTION FOUND!!!

-Bascially to make it work also in android the solution was to change in app.component.html from page-outer-outlet to outer-outlet.
-Connected with this change is also necessary to fix some stuff in order to have the graphic appears correct.
+Basically to make it work also in android the solution was to change in app.component.html from page-outer-outlet to outer-outlet.
+Connected with this change is also necessary to fix some stuff in order to have the graphic to appear properly.

-Right now from the gome page and going to browse or search page you'll see a map icon on right-top, clicking it the map will appear with two markers.
-Going to the other page will hide the map and going to the other page the map will appear and different markers will appear
+Right now from the home page and going to browse or search page you'll see a map icon on right-top, clicking on it and the map will appear with two markers.
+Going to the another page will hide the map and going to the search page and clicking on the map's icon the map will appear and different markers.